centreon/centreon-archived/doc/fr/release_notes/centreon-2.8/centreon-2.8.5.rst

 * Update product lifecycle - PR 5044
 * Correct contact creation example - PR #5035, - PR #5036

 API
 ---

 * Rename TIMEPERIOD object to TP - PR #4913, PR #4914
 * CLAPI doesn't work when Centreon BAM is installed - #4921, PR #5049, PR 5005
+* DowntimeManager - do not remove downtimes not linked to objects to allows configuration with API

 Backup
 ------